 As of today, the competitiveness of renewable energy alternatives has become increasingly clear to everyone.
 Yet hard work continues as governments, industry, and investors plan for the next phase of the energy transition.
 This involves proactive discussions to create new policies, regulations, market structures,

 Although lithium-ion batteries have received the most attention so far, other types are becoming more and more cost-effective.
 Battery storage can be deployed both on the grid and at an individual consumer’s home or business and is poised to play a decisive role in the transition to a sustainable energy future.
 It is estimated to grow at least seventeen times by 2030.
-Huge investments have already been made, as in September 2018 a major announcement was made by the World Bank Group (WBG) who committed $1 billion for a new global program to accelerate investments in battery storage for energy systems in developing and middle-income countries.
-This investment is intended to increase developing countries’ use of wind and solar power, and improve grid reliability, stability and power quality, while reducing carbon emissions.
+Huge investments have already been made; as in September 2018, a significant announcement was made by the World Bank Group (WBG), who committed $1 billion for a new global program to accelerate investments in battery storage for energy systems in developing and middle-income countries.
+This investment is intended to increase developing countries’ use of wind and solar power, and improve grid reliability, stability, and power quality while reducing carbon emissions.

 Digitalization enables the integration of renewable energy.
 Artificial intelligence and analytics are helping facility owners and operators optimize their renewable energy output.
-Nascent Blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
-This is so digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
-Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real time.
+Nascent blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
+This ensures that digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
+Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real-time.

 There are two main types of solar technology: photovoltaics (PV) and concentrated solar power (CSP).
 Solar PV technology captures sunlight to generate electric power, and CSP harnesses the heat of the sun and uses it to produce thermal energy that powers heaters or turbines.
-These two forms of solar energy enables a wide range for technical innovation.
+These two forms of solar energy enable a wide range of technical innovations.

 Solar skin design – a concept of aesthetic enhancement that allows solar panels to have a customized look that makes it possible for solar panels to match the appearance of a roof without interfering with panel efficiency or production.

-Solar powered roads – these roadways have the ability to generate clean energy through modular solar panels, and they also include LED bulbs that can light roads at night and have a thermal heating capacity that can melt snow during winter weather.
-Solar panels are also used in bike lanes, the most famous one is located in Krommenie, Netherlands.
+Solar-powered roads – these roadways have the ability to generate clean energy through modular solar panels, and they also include LED bulbs that can light roads at night and have a thermal heating capacity that can melt snow during winter weather.
+The panels are also used in bike lanes and the most famous one is located in Krommenie, Netherlands.

-Wearable solar – this new textile concept makes it possible tiny solar panels can now be stitched into the fabric of clothing, suitable for home products like window curtains etc..
+Wearable solar – this new textile concept makes it possible tiny solar panels can now be stitched into the fabric of clothing, suitable for home products like window curtains etcetera.